DanWahlin/marvel-mcp/README.md

 MCP Server for the [Marvel Developer API](https://developer.marvel.com/documentation/getting_started), enabling interaction with characters and comics data.

-> **Note**: All data from this MCP server is fetched from the [official Marvel API](https://developer.marvel.com/documentation/getting_started) and owned by Marvel.
+> **Note**: All data used by this MCP server is fetched from the [official Marvel API](https://developer.marvel.com/documentation/getting_started) and owned by Marvel.
 This project is not affiliated with Marvel in any way.

 <a name="features"></a>
 ## 🔧 Features